 3. Columbia River Scenic Byway – Oregon

-The Columbia River Gorge area has long been a popular Oregon attraction.
+The Columbia River Gorge area has long been a popular attraction in Oregon and Washington.
 In 1913 the 75-mile Columbia River Scenic Byway was created and since then has become the very best way to explore the area.
 From Portland to The Dalles, the route follows the path of the river past small towns and orchards.

 The byway is dotted with waterfalls, like the impressive 620-feet-high Multnomah Falls, scenic vistas including Crown Point, one of the most photographed spots along the Columbia River, and historic landmarks such as Rooster Rock, Cascade Locks, or Rock Fort in The Dalles.

 4. Trail of the Ancients – Utah, Colorado and Arizona

 Experience the beautiful and diverse landscapes of the Colorado Plateau on the Trail of the Ancients, a scenic route that travels through Southeastern Utah, Southwestern Colorado, and Northeastern Arizona.

 It connects some of the nation’s richest archaeological, cultural, and historic sites in a remote region teeming with towering sandstone formations, deep canyons, and iconic red buttes.